 ABOUT : WHO WE ARE

-The Metropolitan Entertainment & Convention Authority (MECA) is a 501(c)(3) non-profit organization that builds and manages public events venues in Omaha, Nebraska.
+The Metropolitan Entertainment & Convention Authority (MECA) is a 501(c)(3) non-profit organization that builds and manages public event venues in Omaha, Nebraska.
 The formal operations of MECA commenced on August 25, 2000 with the signing of a 99-year Lease and Development Agreement with the City of Omaha.
 The cost to build CenturyLink Center Omaha was $291 million, funded through a public-private arrangement.
 The private sector contributed $75 million and the public sector contributed $216 million.
 CenturyLink Center Omaha opened in 2003.

-In consideration of this unprecedented level of private support for a public arena, the 99-year agreement assigned to MECA to exclusively operate the Facilities at its discretion.
+In consideration of this unprecedented level of private support for a public arena, the 99-year agreement assigned MECA to exclusively operate the Facilities at its discretion.
 MECA is governed by a board of five appointed, independent directors and managed by a dedicated management team.
 Board members are appointed by the City of Omaha with appointments rotating between the City Council and the Mayor.

 Another public-private arrangement was completed to create a new home for the College World Series.
 In 2009 MECA broke ground on TD Ameritrade Park Omaha, which opened in 2011.
 The stadium is home to the NCAA Division I Men's College World Series, the Creighton Bluejays men's baseball team, and host to numerous other events.